-Beginning with Fall Semester 2021, KSL will only offer course reserves services for audiovisual materials such as DVDs, Blu-ray discs, and CDs.
+Beginning with Fall 2021, KSL will only offer course reserves services for audiovisual materials such as DVDs, Blu-ray discs, and CDs.
 Please note: course reserves for textbooks and all print material will no longer be accepted.
 Contact your Research Services Librarian if you need assistance finding alternative ways to access content.

 Course reserve materials will be located at the Service Desk of Kelvin Smith Library and are only accessible by requesting them at the Service Center desk during Service Center hours.